- What is medical indemnity?

 It’s free to join the MDU as a student, and as well as access to medico-legal advice and support, we offer indemnity for electives and good Samaritan acts.

-Read more about why NHS indemnity isn't enough in our student journal.
+Read more about why NHS indemnity isn't enough.

 - Do I need indemnity as a locum doctor?